 Our program emphasizes knowledge building through training in research, scholarship, and teaching.
 Although some research roles provide an opportunity to build practice experience, our program is not designed to teach advanced practice skills and is not appropriate for persons seeking advanced clinical training.

 Successful applicants usually have had at least some research experience and involvement in publications.
-This, the research and scholarship statement, and academic letters of reference, demonstrate that the applicant understands and enjoys the process of doing research, and has potential for contributing to social welfare research.
+This, the scholarly and professional statement, and academic letters of reference, demonstrate that the applicant understands and enjoys the process of doing research, and has potential for contributing to social welfare research.

 There are no formal concentrations although our school faculty members tend to be grouped into broad areas of research interests.
 We do look very carefully at the degree of match between applicants' interests and our faculty members' interests and areas of active work